SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 #### How it works:

 1. We set up the sub merchant prefix in our systems.
-1. The prefix number is added in the subsite field in the API call when you create the payment for the goods/service.
+2. The prefix number is added in the subsite field in the API call when you create the payment for the goods or service.
-1. The customer selects payment method and completes the payment.
+3. The customer selects payment instrument and completes the payment.
-1. The payment goes into the client funds account.
+4. The payment goes into the client funds account.
-1. Swedbank Pay matches the transaction and the merchant using the prefix number.
+5. Swedbank Pay matches the transaction and the merchant using the prefix number.
-1. The settlement is split and connected to the correct merchant.
+6. The settlement is split and connected to the correct merchant.
-1. Revenue cuts for the super merchant and fees from Swedbank Pay are deducted automatically.
+7. Revenue cuts for the super merchant and fees from Swedbank Pay are deducted automatically.
-1. Payout to the sub merchant is done.
+8. Payout to the sub merchant is done.